Skip to Content

 Koropuku waterfall is my favorite out of all of the waterfalls in the Catlins!
 The falls are not very well known which makes visiting it very peaceful.
 The trail isn’t very well maintained and it only takes about 20 minutes to get to the falls from the parking spot just off the main highway.

-When Dan and I went there, we were the only people there and could enjoy the waterfall all to ourselves!
+When Dan and I visited, we were the only people there and could enjoy the waterfall all to ourselves!
 To me, Koropuku Falls is the best waterfall in the Catlins, and one of the best places to go in South Island, New Zealand.
 It can be hard to find the falls so check out the blog link below for more info!

 Curio Bay